wiseodd/wiseodd.github.io/_drafts/2020-08-30-covariant-derivative-tensors.md

 _is induced by a smooth $(k, l)$-tensor field as above if and only if it is multilinear over $C^\infty(M)$._

 _Proof._ Lemma 12.24 in [1].
-The proof requires knowledge about vector bundle, which is out of the scope of this post.
+The proof requires knowledge about vector bundles, which is out of the scope of this post.

 $\square$
 {:.right}